-Go to the Network > WAN/LAN/VLAN menu (Figure 3-15).
+Go to the Network > WAN/LAN/VLAN menu (Figure 3-21).
 The WAN interface is an external communication portal (Internet connection) between the eNB's Network Management System (NMS) - in most cases, the CloudCore OMC - and the MME.
-If not using CloudCore, the eNB's NMS may be a Local OMC or the LTE NMS.
+If not using CloudCore, the eNB's NMS can be a Local OMC or the LTE NMS.
 The WAN/LAN/VLAN fields are described in Table 3-1.

-If the IP Access Mode field is set to DHCP (Figure 3-15) and the LGW function is ON (section 3.7.4.2), the Connect Type field must be modified.
+If the IP Access Mode field is set to DHCP (Figure 3-21) and the LGW function is ON as shown in (section 3.7.4.2), the Connect Type field must be modified, based on the requirement.
 The IP address of the eNB will be changed due to the Message Authentication Code (MAC) address being changed.
 Therefore, modify the router server at the same time.

-The LAN Config interface is used only as a local maintenance port during initial eNB setup and basic configuration; it is not used during normal eNB operation.
-Enter the IP address and subnet mask address for the local network connection.
+The LAN interface is used only for local maintenance port during initial eNB setup and basic configuration, and is not used during normal eNB operation.
+In the LAN Config tab, enter the IP address and subnet mask address for the local network connection.
 The default IP address for the LAN interface is 255.255.255.0.

-NOTE: If the LAN IP address is changed, the eNB will reboot, and you will have to log in to the GUI again.
+NOTE: If the LAN IP address is changed, the eNB will reboot and you will have to log in to the GUI again.

-Figure 3-15: WAN/LAN/VLAN
+Figure 3-21: WAN/LAN/VLAN